 A prong is a small metal tip that holds your stone in place.
 Prong settings allow more light to interact with the stone, creating the illusion of a larger and more brilliant gemstone.

-Of all the ring parts, prongs are the most underlooked detail - they can actually add to your design and can be customized to suit your style and best showcase your stone:
+Of all the ring parts, prongs are the most underlooked detail - they can actually add alot to your design and can be customized to suit your style and best showcase your stone:

 All Made by Gem Breakfast rings have hand-carved prongs so you can choose your distinctive look - dramatic and pointed, soft and rounded, modern square, or even hexagonal.

 Single or double prongs